espocrm/documentation/docs/user-guide/sales-orders.md

 ## Locking

-A Sales Order can locked if it's completed or canceled.
+A Sales Order can be locked if it's completed or canceled.
 When a record is locked, a specific fields become read-only.
-An administrator can configure which exactly fields at: Administration > Entity Manager > Sales Order > Edit.
+An administrator can configure the field list at: Administration > Entity Manager > Sales Order > Edit.

 If the settings parameter *Forbid order unlocking* is checked, once a record is locked, it can be unlocked only by an administrator.